janetmazouzi/AP_Project_2021/README.md

 ## Repository's Content

-- `README.md` The one you are reading right now.
+- `README.md` The one you are currently reading.
-- `Makefile` permet la compilation du code métier (cible `main`) et des tests unitaires (cible `tests`)
+- `Makefile` compile all the files.
-- `.clang-format` contient les règles de formatage de code
+- `.clang-format` the coding format rules
-- le répertoire `includes` contient les déclarations de fonctions
+- the `includes` directory contains the functions' declarations.
-- le répertoire `src` contient les sources du projet
+- the`src` directory contains the source code files.
-- le répertoire `data` contient  les fichiers `cvs` à analyser et aussi les testes unitaires réaliser .
+- the `data` directory contains the CVS files and the Unit Testing.

 ## The requests
 Here are the few requests the user can ask the application